dotsara/agent-carter/README.md

 So, let's just see!

 Adding an edit in the fork just to have one, next I'll delete the original repo.

+SWEET.
+At least in this case all that happened after deleting the original is that the "forked from" bit disappeared from this repo. :tada: